small-thinking/taotie/README.md

 # Tao Tie (饕餮)

-Let taotie be your helper to consume the information.
+Let Taotie be your helper to extract useful knowledge out of massive noisy information.
 It consists of three main components:

 * **Sources**: These are the information sources that TaoTie can subscribe to.
 Currently, TaoTie supports Twitter, GitHub, and HTTP sources.
 * **Consumers**: These are the agents that TaoTie uses to summarize the information.
 TaoTie can be integrated with any Language Model (LLM) agent, and only a thin wrapper is needed to integrate the agent with TaoTie.